danjac/radiofeed-app/README.md

 ### Django setup

 Copy the file `.env.example` to `.env` and set the variables accordingly.
+These settings should work as-is with the Docker containers defined in `docker-compose.yml`.

 To install dependencies: